microsoft/playwright/README.md

 #### Mobile and geolocation

-This snippet emulates Mobile Safari on a device at a given geolocation, navigates to maps.google.com, performs action and takes a screenshot.
+This snippet emulates Mobile Safari on a device at given geolocation, navigates to maps.google.com, performs the action and takes a screenshot.

 ```TypeScript
 import { test, devices } from '@playwright/test';